artefactual/binder/README.md

 See http://accesstomemory.org/wiki for instructions on how to perform the basic installation.

-You'll also need to install the DRMC interface.
+You'll also need to install the Binder interface.
 To do so on Ubuntu (tested on Ubuntu 14.04), do the following:

 ```shell